Is Aluminum Wiring Safe?

 July 15, 2015

+Is aluminum wiring safe?
 Aluminum wiring is an acceptable wiring choice if properly installed and used in the correct application.
 Aluminum is a good conductor of electricity.
 It is light weight, strong and much cheaper than copper.
 The power supply lines providing power to your home are aluminum as is almost the entire BC Hydro power grid.
 Today, stranded aluminum cable is usually used for main distribution wiring or feeder lines to bring electricity to the home.
 Aluminum wire itself is considered reliable when used in the right application and if it is carefully and correctly installed and maintained.
+If you are unsure how to use electrical aluminum wiring, we recommend contacting your local licensed electrician.

 It is estimated that there are over 450,000 homes in Canada that are wired entirely with aluminum wiring.
 Studies confirm that these homes are 55 times more likely to have a fire hazard condition present than homes wired with copper.
 Most of these homes were built in the 1960’s to late 1970’s.
 Problems began to surface where aluminum was used in branch circuit wiring.
 These are the smaller wires that bring electricity from the electrical panel to the plugs, switches and lighting fixtures.
 Testing revealed that aluminum wiring has some problematic characteristics that are not found with copper.